kadirpekel/seal/README.md

 ### Labels

 Labels in Teal are named markers that allow the program to "jump" to a specific point in the code.
-In "Seal" they are defined in similar way by using the syntax `labelname:` where labelname can be any valid identifier.
+In SEAL they are defined in similar way by using the syntax `labelname:` where labelname can be any valid identifier.
 Labels are commonly used with branching opcodes like `b`, `bz`, `bnz`, and many more, which allow the program to change the order of execution based on the instruction.

-Here you may find a demonstration on how to use labels in "Seal":
+Here you may find a demonstration on how to use labels in SEAL:

 ```typescript
 (@case